 There are four maritime-related international counterterrorism instruments:

 In coordination with the International Civil Aviation Organization and the International Maritime Organization, UNODC developed a legal training curriculum module on Transport-related (civil aviation and maritime) Terrorism Offences.
-This module is aimed at supporting counter-terrorism practitioners and interested readers to familiarize themselves with the requirements of international counter-terrorism instruments related to air and maritime transportation, so that they can effectively develop or deepen their knowledge of the international legal framework pertaining to maritime and civil aviation-related terrorist offences.
+This module is aimed at supporting counter-terrorism practitioners and other interested parties by setting out the requirements of international counter-terrorism instruments related to air and maritime transportation, allowing participants to extend and develop their knowledge in this area.